 Toronto is a major center for radio and television production.
 For free tickets to Canadian Broadcasting Corporation shows phone (416) 205-3311.

-Sports & RecNo matter the season, there is almost always a game to be enjoyed, whether it’s basketball, baseball, football, hockey, lacrosse or soccer.
-Toronto sports fans feel there are no better places than the retractable-roofed Rogers Centre, 1 Blue Jays Way, and the high-tech Air Canada Centre, 40 Bay St.
+Sports and RecreationNo matter the season, there is almost always a game to go to in Toronto, whether it’s basketball, baseball, football, hockey, lacrosse or soccer.
+According to local sports fans, there are no better places than the retractable-roofed Rogers Centre, 1 Blue Jays Way, and the high-tech Air Canada Centre, 40 Bay St.

-Public recreational facilities in Toronto include beaches; a campground; golf courses; ice-skating rinks; ski, snowboard and skateboard facilities; swimming pools and tennis courts.
-City parks are ideal for a variety of activities, and the Toronto Islands, accessible by ferry, are favored for outdoor fun any time of year.
+Public recreation in Toronto includes beaches; a campground; golf courses; ice-skating rinks; ski, snowboard and skateboard facilities; swimming pools and tennis courts.
+City parks are ideal for a variety of activities, and the Toronto Islands, accessible by ferry, are great places to go for outdoor fun any time of year.

 BaseballThe Toronto Blue Jays, with consecutive World Series wins 1992-93 and a place in the playoffs in 2015, play at Rogers Centre from April through September.
 For information phone (416) 341-1000; for tickets phone (416) 341-1234.

-BasketballThe NBA's Toronto Raptors have home-court advantage at the Air Canada Centre during their playing season, October to mid-April.
-For general information phone (416) 366-3865; for tickets phone Ticketmaster (855) 985-5000.
+BasketballThe NBA's Toronto Raptors have home-court advantage at the Air Canada Centre during their playing season from early October to mid-April.
+For general information, phone (416) 366-3865; for tickets, phone Ticketmaster (855) 985-5000.

-Horse RacingHorse racing is presented at Woodbine Racetrack , 24 kilometres (15 mi.) northwest at 555 Rexdale Blvd. at Regional Rd.
+Horse RacingHorse races take place at Woodbine Racetrack, 24 kilometres (15 mi.) northwest at 555 Rexdale Blvd. at Regional Rd.
 27 (Hwy.
 27).
 One of the largest tracks in North America and host of two of Canada's Triple Crown races, the Queen's Plate and the Breeders' Stakes , Woodbine offers both live Thoroughbred and Standardbred racing; for information and schedule confirmation phone (416) 675-7223.

 Note: Policies concerning admittance of children to pari-mutuel betting facilities vary.
 Phone for information.